amrit-fuse/Mongo_project/Readme.md

 Use `pip install -r requirements.txt` to install the required packages.

+## Import Postman config
+ Use file *Mongo Project.postman_collection.json* to import the config

 ## Input format
 + Raw json in body part of url ( Recommened  to use postman )